-The John E. Jaqua Distinguished Alumni Award is presented to alumni whose personal and professional achievements and loyalty to Oregon Law exemplify the highest quality and ethical standards of the School of Law.
-The LSAA named the Distinguished Alumni Award after its first recipient, the late John E. Jaqua, in 2007.
+The John E. Jaqua Distinguished Alumnus Award is awarded to individuals who exemplify the highest quality and ethical standards of the school.
+The award recognizes personal and professional achievements and loyalty to their alma mater.
+The LSAA named the Distinguished Alumnus Award after its first recipient, the late John E. Jaqua, in 2007.

 * Nominations are solicited by Oregon Law and the LSAA and a committee of Oregon Law alumni selects the annual recipient.